The bottleneck

 Quality depends on your specs, not the model

 Ask for "a snake game" and you get one.
-Add music, sound, a scoreboard, a jet-orange theme and it's far better.
+Add music, sound, a scoreboard, a blue theme, confetti on every point and it's far better.
 You specified what "correct" means.

 Try it: paste this